 Cybersecurity is an all day, every day, all year long endeavor.
 When your business is wired (as 99.9% of businesses are these days), your data is always at risk.
 Hackers often strike after hours because they know an in-house security team will clock out.
 Go home.
 Sleep.
 I mean, you can’t expect your in-house security team to work through the night, even if it’s for extra wages.
 By comparison, working with an MSSP ensures 24/7/365 support and, there it is again, peace of mind.
 Your network is guaranteed protection.
 And all within that one set fee.
-No overtime.
-No vacation.
-No sick days.
-No hidden costs.
+Neither overtime nor vacation.
+Or sick days.
+Zero hidden costs.

 #3 Limited Technology